heilaaks/snippy/docs/source/development.rst

 .. note::

-   The instructions install used virtual environments with ``python3`` and add the python3 virtualenv modules to Python user script directory.
+   The instructions install virtual environments with ``python3`` and add the Python 3 virtual environment modules to Python user script directory.
    This allows for example creating own Linux user for Snippy development which has an isolated virtual environment setup from global Python modules.

    In case you want different virtual environment setup, you have to modify the examples.

-   The virtual environemts are installed under user ${HOME}/.cache/snippy.
+   The virtual environments are installed under ``${HOME}/.cache/snippy``.

 .. note::